StillLu/Multimodal_deep_models/README.md

-# Multimodal_deep_models: Review and implementation of Multimodal models
+# Multimodal_deep_models: Review and implementation of Multimodal transformers

 This section focuses on the different model designs used by pretrained VL transformers to jointly represent vision and language.